Are Employers Required To Pay For Steel Toe Boots?

 There are two types of damages you could claim for as part of a successful personal injury claim.
 General damages are based on the extent of your injury and how badly it has negatively affected your life.
 The Judicial College Guidelines (JCG) can provide you with more insight into the general damages compensation you could receive.
 Legal professionals often use these guidelines to give clients a better idea of what their injury could be worth.

-The below figures are taken from the latest JCG publication (published in 2022) and are based on successful court cases from Wales and England.
+The below figures are taken from the latest JCG publication and are based on successful court cases from Wales and England.
 Please remember that these figures are only meant as guidance.
 They are not guaranteed.
+Also, the top figure is not from the JCG.

 Injuries From A Lack Of Work Safety Boots – Special Damages